 Reporting a trading standards issue

 If you think a business or trader is in breach of trading standards, report the problem to Citizens Advice who will give advice and pass the details on to us.
-We don't give advice to consumers and we cannot investigate every single complaint.
-However, we do use the information to target our business compliance and enforcement activity.
+We don't advise consumers and cannot acknowledge or investigate every single complaint.
+However, we use all the information to target our business compliance and enforcement activity.

 You can find further information on your consumer rights, how to complain to businesses and other consumer advice issues on the Citizens Advice website.

 You can call Citizens Advice on 0808 223 1133 or chat online (Monday to Friday, 9am to 5pm).
 Outside those hours you can fill in an online enquiry form.